How to Break Through a Language Learning Plateau

 Remember to be patient with the whole process.
 It’s natural to experience plateaus, so don’t be angry at yourself (or anyone else) over it.
-Just because you’re progress has slowed, doesn’t mean you’re doing something wrong.
+Just because your progress has slowed, doesn’t mean you’re doing something wrong.

 Anything worth doing takes time.

 What do you do to push through a plateau?